-Expunging or Sealing a Criminal Record in Washington, DC
+Expunging or Sealing Criminal Records in Washington, DC

-Any crime that either did not occur or you were innocent (this is NOT easy to prove), Failure to Appear (the only eligible felony), or a misdemeanor not specifically excluded.
-Basically, all felonies and these 40 misdemeanors are excluded:
+Any crime that either did not occur or you were innocent (this is NOT easy to prove), failure to Appear (the only eligible felony), or a misdemeanor not explicitly excluded.
+All felonies and these 40 misdemeanors are excluded:

 - An intrafamily offense, as defined in § 16-1001(8);